alibaba/butterfly/docs/en-US/group.md

 ### group.moveTo (obj)

-*function*： move coordinates of the node group
+*description*： move coordinates of the group

 *params*